-Many spiritual traditions utilise mantras to help busy, active minds settle at a deeper level.
+Many spiritual traditions use mantras to help busy, active minds settle at a deeper level.
 But what exactly are mantras?
-And how do they help meditation?
+And how do they work with meditation?

 Qualities of a Mantra